abinoda/rspec-best-practices/readme.md

 end
 ```

-## Only enable JS in Capybara when needed
+## Only enable JS in Capybara when necessary

 Only enable JS when your tests require it.
 Enabling JS slows down your test suite.